minh84/udacity_carnd/CarND-P4-Advanced-Lane-Lines/writeup.md

 Also, we can use the lane-line of the previous frame as a start point for the next frame, this will ensure a smooth transition of lane-line detection and also help to filter out noisy result.

+The implementation is done in
+* class `lane_line.LaneLine` to allow us to keep track of previous fitted parameters
+* function `pipeline.pipeline_img_with_memory` which detects lane-line for a frame using fitted information from previous frame
+* function `pipeline.pipeline_video_look_ahead` which detects lane-line for each frame in a video

+The result is saved to `project_video_look_ahead.mp4`

 ---